ringcentral/ringcentral-automator-docs/docs/recipes/sms-optout-autoreply.md

 # Acknowledge reciept of an opt-out or opt-in request via SMS

 !!! warning "**Opt-in and opt-out auto-replies is now supported in our core product**"
-    This recipe is provides for demonstration purposes only to illustrate a way of implementing auto-responses to specific keyworks.
+    This recipe is for demonstration purposes only and is meant to illustrate a way of implementing auto-responses to specific keywords.
 If you are in need of this specific feature we strongly recommend you setup your RingCentral account accordingly.

 This automation is a good demonstration of how you can setup Automator to acknowledge the reciept of messages that contain specific keywords.
 It models the use case of sending SMS auto-replies in response to receiving specific commands or keywords.
 In addition, it demonstrates how to augment a contact record in RingCentral with a note to keep a record of the received correspondence.